Ben Lexcen: Early life

-Born in the small town of Boggabri, New South Wales on 19 March 1936.
+Lexcen was born in the small town of Boggabri, New South Wales, on 19 March 1936.
 After his parents, Edward William Miller, a labourer, and Ethel Doreen, née Green, abandoned him as a child, he stayed briefly at Boys' Town Engadine before going to his grandfather at Newcastle.

 Miller left school at age 14 to pursue a locomotive mechanic's apprenticeship but soon found his attention turning to sailboats.
 He designed his first sailboat, The Comet, at age 16 with his friend William Bennett in Hamilton, NSW and began to make a name for himself in local competition.
 Miller did his sailmaking apprenticeship with Norman Wright in Queensland.

 Miller's designs were highly innovative.
 The Taipan, his entry in the 1960 JJ Giltinan International Trophy, started the modern era of the 18ft skiff class.
 Miller won the competition in 1961 with his next entry, the Venom.
 With friend Craig Whitworth, he founded a boat building, sailmaking, and ship chandlery firm, Miller and Whitworth, and designed boats part time.

 One of Miller's lasting early design successes was of the single-handed dinghy that became the International Contender.
 In 1967, it was selected in multi-boat trials as a potential Olympic successor to the Finn dinghy.
 The Contender was awarded International status in 1968 and now has fleets in more than twelve countries.
 His keelboat designs of the early 1970s featured clean, easily driven hulls and a relatively small sail area.
 He had great success with a series of these designs starting with the innovative Ginkgo, of which smaller derivatives won honours in the Sydney to Hobart Yacht Race.

 Miller competed in a Soling keelboat at the 1972 Munich Olympics representing Australia in sailing with Denis O'Neil and Ken Berkeley as fellow crew members.

 America's Cup

 Miller was commissioned by Alan Bond to build Apollo, an ocean racer.
 This partnership continued when Bond first challenged for the America's Cup in 1974 with the Miller-designed 12-metre class yacht Southern Cross, named for the southern hemisphere constellation.
 Their challenge for the Cup was unsuccessful, but Miller was kept on as the designer for future yachts, which were designed in accordance with the 12-metre class rules used by the competition at the time.

 During the first years of his partnership with Bond, Miller left Miller and Whitworth, but the company retained his name.
 Soon after the 1974 Cup challenge, Miller changed his name to Benjamin Lexcen.
-Keen to prevent the possibility of there being any confusion surrounding his name and future business interests, he asked a friend who worked for Reader's Digest to determine the least common surname within their membership.
+Keen to prevent any confusion surrounding his name and future business interests, he asked a friend who worked for Reader's Digest to determine the least common surname within their membership.
 The result was Lexcen.
 "Ben" was the name of his dog.

-Bond challenged for America's cup in 1977 with the 12M Australia, designed by Lexcen and Johan Valentijn, against media mogul Ted Turner, and again in 1980 with a Lexcen-modified Australia against Dennis Conner, losing both times.
+Bond challenged for America's cup in 1977 with the 12 Metre Australia, designed by Lexcen and Johan Valentijn, against media mogul Ted Turner, and again in 1980 with a Lexcen-modified Australia against Dennis Conner, losing both times.